FLSA STATUS: Non-Exempt

-Under general supervision performs work of considerable difficulty, processing zoning and subdivision plat cases and planning assignments which support the Zoning Board of Appeals (ZBA), Plat Committee, Regional Planning Commission and the County Board; performs related work as required.
+Under general supervision performs work of considerable difficulty, processing zoning and subdivision plat cases and planning assignments which support the Zoning Board of Appeals (ZBA), Plat Committee, and the County Board; Assists in the coordination and processing of code enforcement cases and performs inspections thereto; performs related work as required.

 DISTINGUISHING FEATURES OF THE CLASS

-An employee in this class is responsible for coordinating technical analysis and preparation of zoning cases, plat cases, ordinances, and resolutions and planning information for action by the ZBA, Plat Committee, Regional Planning Commission, and County Board.
-Supervision is exercised over support in the processing of applications.
-Work is performed under general supervision and is subject to the review of the Regulatory Services Manager; however, an employee in this class exercises considerable independent judgment.
+An employee in this class is responsible for preparation of zoning cases, plat cases, ordinances, and resolutions and planning information for action by the ZBA, Plat Committee, and County Board.
+In addition, this position assists other staff in the coordination and preparation of code enforcement cases and makes inspections thereto.
+Some supervision is exercised over support in the processing of code enforcement cases and applications.
+Work is performed under general supervision and is subject to the review of the Building & Zoning Manager; however, an employee in this class exercises considerable independent judgment.